 - real maple syrup to taste

-Combine oats, baking powder, salt, milk and banana in a blender pitcher; blend until smooth, stopping the blender and stirring the mixture with a spatula as necessary to keep it moving.
+- Combine oats, baking powder, salt, milk and banana in a blender pitcher; blend until smooth, stopping the blender and stirring the mixture with a spatula as necessary to keep it moving.
 Add eggs, honey and vanilla and blend just until combined.
+(If your batter seems too thick, add milk to the blender a little at a time until it reaches your desired consistency.)
 Pour batter into a medium bowl for scooping.